 The simplest option available to robotic researchers for controller tuning is to use domain knowledge, i.e. experience, to tune controllers' parameters.
-However, tuning by hand often translates in a tedious and time-consuming trial-anderror process, difficult even for the simplest maneuvers.
+However, tuning by hand often translates in a tedious and time-consuming trial-and-error process, difficult even for the simplest maneuvers.
 Besides, human intuition often provides an inherent bias to the experiments, which results in sub-optimal performance and calls for a more principled parameter tuning approach.

-In line with adaptive control, the classic approach for controller tuning analytically finds the relationship between a performance metric, e.g. tracking error or trajectory completion, and optimizes the parameters with gradient-based optimization [1], [2], [3], [4].
+In line with adaptive control, the classic approach for controller tuning analytically finds the relationship between a performance metric, e.g. tracking error or trajectory completion, and optimizes the parameters with gradient-based optimization [3], [4], [5], [6].
 However, doing so requires to analytically derive the performance of a receding-horizon controller over a possibly long maneuver, which is intractable given the model errors, the noisy actuation, and other perturbations possibly acting on the platform during flight, e.g. aerodynamics effects.
-Approximating these effects numerically is possible for short maneuvers [11], [12], [13], but the more complex the maneuver or the system is, the more difficult the identification becomes, making these methods impractical for tuning controllers to fly time-optimal maneuvers.
+Approximating these effects numerically is possible for short maneuvers [12], [13], [14], but the more complex the maneuver or the system is, the more difficult the identification becomes, making these methods impractical for tuning controllers to fly time-optimal maneuvers.
+When a precise model of the platform is not available, methods like L1 adaptive control can estimate model errors online and account for them in a reactive fashion [15].
+However, these methods trade off robustness with performance, that leads to sub-optimal behaviour during high-speed motion.
+In addition, they also have hyper-parameters to tune, so they could be complementary to our approach.

-Motivated by this difficulty, another family of approaches estimates the relationship between the controller's performance and its parameters directly from data [14], [6], [5].
+Motivated by this difficulty, another family of approaches estimates the relationship between the controller's performance and its parameters directly from data [16], [8], [7].
 Through multiple experiments, both the estimate and the parameters are iteratively updated.
 However, doing so requires making additional assumptions on the shape of the function.
-The assumptions commonly used in the literature are: (i) relative normality between all observations according to some pre-defined kernel, as in Bayesian Optimization [6], [14], [7], and (ii) the function can be described by a parametric distribution, e.g. a Gaussian, as typical in inverse optimal control [5].
-When the relationship between parameters and performance is very complex, as it is the case for time-optimal trajectories, these assumptions generally cause a poor fitting of the function, which results in suboptimal tuning performance.
-If demonstrations by a human expert are available, another option consists of using inverse reinforcement learning [15], but this is generally not the case with time-optimal trajectories, which can be faster than the trajectories flown by the best human pilots [16].
+The assumptions commonly used in the literature are: (i) relative normality between all observations according to some pre-defined kernel, as in Bayesian Optimization [8], [16], [9], and (ii) the function can be described by a parametric distribution, e.g. a Gaussian, as typical in inverse optimal control [7].
+When the relationship between parameters and performance is very complex, as it is the case for time-optimal trajectories, these assumptions generally cause a poor fitting of the function, which results in sub-optimal tuning performance.
+If demonstrations by a human expert are available, another option consists of using inverse reinforcement learning [17], [18], but this is generally not the case with time-optimal trajectories, which can be faster than the trajectories flown by the best human pilots [1].